Queen Victoria’s Private Journals Go Online

 Other entries deal with more personal side of the Queen.
 She described her first encounter with her future husband, Prince Albert, their engagement, and finally her feelings after they were married: “He clasped me in his arms, and we kissed each other again and again!
 Oh!
 Was ever woman so blessed as I am?”

 Queen Elizabeth herself wrote the introduction.
-The full diaries are available at the project’s official website: http://www.queenvictoriasjournals.org/home.doFiled under British Royals, Historical Royals
+The full diaries are available at the project’s official website: http://www.queenvictoriasjournals.org/home.doFiled under Historical Royals, The United Kingdom

-Tagged Coronation, Correspondence, Elizabeth II, Elizabeth II's Diamond Jubilee, Journals, Queen Victoria, Website.
+Tagged Coronation, Correspondence, Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Journals, Queen Victoria of the United Kingdom, Website.